sfigg/commercialization-public/docset/design/device-experiences/modern-standby-faqs.md

 -   **Q:** Which versions of Windows support Modern Standby?

     **A:** Modern Standby is supported on Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile.
+In Windows 8.0 and 8.1, the only supported standby power models were Connected Standby (CS) and S3.

 -   **Q:** Can I switch between S3 and Modern Standby by changing a setting in the BIOS?